-Photo: Natural Resources Conservation Service, CC BY-ND 2.0 Dense cover crop stands protect soils from erosion and soil crusting.
+Photo: Natural Resources Conservation Service, CC BY-ND 2.0

 Prevent crust formation

 - Limit tillage and amend the soil with organic matter to promote aggregation. - Keep the soil covered with living plants or mulch to limit the breakdown of aggregates by the direct impact of raindrops.